It's Your Choice 2019

 The Well Wisconsin Program is available to eligilble employees, retirees and their spouses enrolled in the group health insurance program.
-It provides services and resources through StayWell and rewards participants with a $150 cash incentive after completion of the StayWell health assessment, health screening and a health engagement activity.
+It provides services and resources through StayWell and rewards participants with a $150 cash incentive after completion of the StayWell health assessment, health screening and a well-being activity.

 Effective January 1, 2017, StayWell manages all aspects of the Well Wisconsin Program.
 You will complete the Well Wisconsin Program requirements using the secure StayWell wellness portal.
-StayWell will issue the $150 incentive if you complete the requirements by wellness program year deadline.
-Visit wellwisconsin.staywell.com to learn more.
+StayWell will issue the $150 incentive if you complete the program activities by wellness program year deadline.
+Visit wellwisconsin.staywell.com or call 1-800-821-6591 to learn more.

 Yes.
 All of the information you provide to StayWell will be kept strictly confidential as required by federal law.
 Only aggregate de-identified information will be shared with the group health insurance program or large employer groups.
 See the Equal Employment Opportunity Commission (EEOC) Notice Regarding Wellness Program and the StayWell privacy statement for more information.

 Additional wellness incentives vary by health plan.
 Check with your health plan to learn more about additional incentives that may be available to you.